 Vitrac: Canoe trip

-Sarlat is also famous for the local market which is weekly on Wendesday and Saturday: on this tour we have been able to set dates that, almost in all our departures, happen to be in those days in Sarlat.
-Today we have also a beautiful, tranquil and with no-rapids canoe trip down the Dordogne River to see all that the region has to offer.
-Lunch will be a CC picnic on the banks of the river in the imposing shadow of Castelnaud castle.
+Sarlat is also famous for the local market held weekly on Wendesday and Saturday: on this tour we have been able to set dates (for the most part) that coincide with the market.
+Today we have also a beautiful and tranquil canoe trip down the Dordogne River to see all that the region has to offer.
+Lunch will be a Ciclismo picnic on the banks of the river in the imposing shadow of Castelnaud castle.
 After lunch we climb up the hill for a guided tour of the castle itself which will give us an insight into the historical significance it holds.
 Before dinner there will be more time for relaxation, more visiting or simply a nap!

 Chateau de Mercues

 If it is market day why not taking a stroll in town and live like a local for an hour or so?
-Today's ride will lead us onto the Quercy region, in the department of Lot.
+Today's ride will lead us onto the Quercy region.
 This area is known for its authenticity.
-Still basically undiscovered by the public at large, this region is also known as ‘the land of fairy-tales’ thanks to its exquisite, picturesque spots, beautiful architectural buildings and authentic farmhouses with hundreds of stone walls.
+Still basically undiscovered by the public at large, this region is also known as "the land of fairy-tales" thanks to its exquisite, picturesque spots, beautiful architectural buildings and authentic farmhouses with hundreds of stone walls.
 Our ride ends near the town of Cahors, in the beautiful Chateau de Mercues.
 Before dinner we’ll enjoy a wine tasting and visit to the Chateau’s cellar to discover more the robust and full-bodied Cahors wine, featuring the Malbec grape widely grown here.

-On todays’ ride we discover the forest of the black Mount on a spectacular 6-mi climb at about between 4-6% average grade, followed by a breathtaking view of the Pyrenees in the distance en route to our final destination: the town of Carcassonne.
-Founded by the Visigothsin the fifth century on the village previously fortified by Romans, this quaint town features a fortress, which was thoroughly restored in 1853 by the theorist and architect Eugène Viollet-le-Duc, and was added to the UNESCO list of World Heritage Sitesin 1997.
+On todays’ ride we discover the forest of the black Mount on a spectacular 6-mile climb with a 4-6% average grade, followed by a breathtaking view of the Pyrenees in the distance en route to our final destination: the town of Carcassonne.
+Founded by the Visigothsin in the 5th century on the village previously fortified by Romans, this quaint town features a fortress, which was thoroughly restored in 1853 by the theorist and architect Eugène Viollet-le-Duc, and was added to the UNESCO list in 1997.

 Loop to Limoux